awsdocs/aws-control-tower-guide/doc_source/January-December-2019.md

 + [Disallow Actions as a Root User](strongly-recommended-controls.md#disallow-root-auser-actions)
 + [Disallow Creation of Access Keys for the Root User](strongly-recommended-controls.md#disallow-root-access-keys)

 A control is a high\-level rule that provides ongoing governance for your overall AWS environment\.
 Guardrails enable you to express your policy intentions\.
-For more information, see [The AWS Control Tower control library](controls.md)\.
+For more information, see [About controls in AWS Control Tower](controls.md)\.

 ## New detective controls in AWS Control Tower<a name="New-controls"></a>